 Its strongest and most interesting case against Gasland is not so much with refute of its claims as with address of its impact and what this says about modern journalism.—Christopher Campbell, Movies.com

-These examples of “spin” in the documentary narratives, both our movie last month and this one, allow us to see clearly the differences between a fact-based documentary and true facts.
+These examples of “spin” in the documentary narratives, in Gasland, our movie last month, and this one, FrackNation, allow us to compare the differences between a fact-based documentary and actual facts.

-Who is an audience to believe?
-The Gasland propaganda film ignores effects on US requirements for energy and, according to this article, panders to Fox and other celebrities’ needs for a beautiful backyard.
+Who is an audience to believe about hydraulic fracturing (“fracking”)?
+Besides false depictions of contaminating drinking water, the Gasland propaganda film ignores our requirements for energy that cannot be eliminated without propelling the US quickly back into the nineteenth century, and, according to this article, panders to Fox and other celebrities’ needs for a beautiful backyard.

 McAleer, P., & McElhinney, A. (2012).
 FrackNation.
 Kickstarter.
 Retrieved from https://www.kickstarter.com/projects/1009530098/fracknation